bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 **CONSTRAINTS** are simply commands that one adds to their table to make sure that people don’t screw up them up further down the line.
 Sometimes **CONSTRAINTS** can even make our lives easier.
 Take, for example, the **AUTO_INCREMENT CONSTRAINT** we added to our table.
 This tells the MySQL compiler to add one to this column each time a new row is created.
 This means that we no longer have to insert those pesky numbers ourselves each time we want to create a new row!

 *For those that don’t know too much about computing, a compiler is a way for the computer to translate what you are saying into computer code.
-Kind of like what a translator does when you go to a country where you don’t understand the language.*
+Kind of like what a translator does when you go to a foreign country with a different language.*

  Here are a list of the most common **CONSTRAINTS**, and what they do.